The

 a huge plantation to take care of in Virginia.
 The real reason I became

-the French Ambassador was to make certain there were no loopholes in the
+the ambassador was to write the constitution using the legal resources of the UK in order to make certain there were no loopholes in the

 Constitution.
 As the Ambassador to France people complained that I wasn't

-doing my job because I spent half my time going on hunts in isolated parts
+doing my job because I spent half my time going on hunts in an isolated part

 of France.
-Principally it was with one Frenchman and his wife who was
+Principally it was with one Frenchman and his wife who were

 highly invested in America.
 Since we never took an extra woman and it